apigee/trireme/README.md

 * The sandbox supports a Rhino feature that makes it possible to limit the execution time for a script.
 With this feature enabled, a script that runs an infinite loop can be terminated after some time.

-## How Complete is Noderunner?
+## How Complete is Trireme?

-Noderunner supports most of the Node.js APIs and passes much of the Node.js test suite.
+Trireme supports most of the Node.js APIs and passes much of the Node.js test suite.

 The table below shows each module and its status.
 "Complete" means that a module is functionally complete, although it may not necessarily pass all the node.js tests.